arnoo/git-deliver/README.md

-To get started, you'd run "git deliver --init" in your git working folder.
-This would create an empty .deliver folder next to the ".git" one.
+To get started, you'd run "git deliver --init" in your Git working folder.
+This would create an empty ".deliver" folder next to the ".git" one.
 You'd then be able to create scripts in this folder to customize the delivery process should you want to.
-You could keep the .deliver folder under version control.
+You could keep the .deliver folder under version control and share it with your team that way.

-If you want to start with presets for a given environment, you'd give init a list of preset names: something like "git deliver --init rails rails-pgsql" would copy both the "rails" scripts and the "rails-pgsql" scripts, both of which might depend on others which will be automatically copied as well.
+If you wanted to start with presets for a given environment, you'd give init a list of preset names: something like "git deliver --init rails rails-pgsql" would copy both the "rails" scripts and the "rails-pgsql" scripts, both of which might depend on others which will be automatically copied as well.
 The list of available presets can be viewed by running "git deliver --list-presets".

 Note that there are nearly no presets right now; I very much welcome contributions in this area.
 The "yisti" preset, which is build for a custom Common-Lisp environement shows how scripts can get delivery information, how dependencies are defined, how to execute scripts on the remote, and how to signal errors.